 With all the potential indicators of engagement, the nuances of measuring engagement levels at all, and the wide variety of ways to perform engagement surveys, you might be feeling a bit overwhelmed at this point.
 But don’t worry!
 There are many ways to set up the engagement survey strategy that’s right for you.
 Here are three different ways you could potentially design your engagement survey strategy.

-Big and Traditional
+1. Big and traditional

 Look no further than the Empuls guides on the 20 employee engagement survey questions that you can't forget to ask in your survey, the right way to pick an employee engagement survey vendor, and what to do with your employee engagement survey results once they’re in.
-Develop your own custom action plan based on the current priorities of your business - you might not have the bandwidth to address every single engagement issue right now, so where do you want to focus right now?
-Set up your annual survey plan and/or pulse survey around those top priorities, and start asking your employees what they think on those topics.
+Develop your custom action plan based on the current priorities of your business - you might not have the bandwidth to address every single engagement issue right now, so where do you want to focus right now?
+Set up your annual survey plan or pulse survey around those top priorities, and start asking your employees what they think on those topics.

-Small and Nimble
+3. Small and nimble